iapyeh/GGeditor/docs/how2Readthedocs.rst

 Step 1: Binding to the docs/index.rst
 =====================================

 You can bind the Google Docs document with the GGeditor by menu item “Add-ons/GGeditor/Commit to Github”.
-Than select your repository, docs folder and the index.rst file in the dialog.
+Then select your repository, docs folder and the index.rst file in the dialog.

-If the “index.rst” file does not existed in your Github repository, you can navigate to the “docs” folder, then click “New File” and input “index.rst”.
+If the “index.rst” file does not exist in your Github repository, you can navigate to the “docs” folder, then click “New File” and input “index.rst”.
 The GGeditor will create it.

 \ |IMG1|\